Broken SU(6) symmetry and massive hybrid stars

 \item Stiffening the QHD EoS by reducing $\alpha_v$ favors the quark-hadron phase transition while stiffening the NJL EoS by increasing $G_V$ makes the phase transition more difficult.
 Indeed for values of $G_V$ above $0.11G_s$ the quark-hadron phase transition is completely suppressed.

+\item The quark-hadron phase transition does not solve the hyperon puzzle, as the onset of the $\Lambda^0$ hyperons happens for densities lower than those needed for the phase transition to occur for all values of $\alpha_V$ and $G_V$.

-\item Within our models, which preserve all the nuclear properties of Tab.~\ref{TL1}, as well the quark properties of Tab.~\ref{TL4}, it is the quark EoS over the hadronic one who plays a crucial role in the production of more massive hybrid stars.
+\item Within our models, which preserve all the nuclear properties of Tab.~\ref{TL1}, as well the quark properties of Tab.~\ref{TL4}, it is the quark EoS over the hadronic one that plays a crucial role in the production of more massive hybrid stars.

-\item According to the model presented in this work, the minimum and the maximum masses of a hybrid star are very close to each other, indicating that only stars at the edge of mechanical stability can be hybrid stars.
+\item According to the models presented in this work, the hybrid star branch is very small, indicating that only stars at the edge of mechanical stability can be hybrid stars.
 If they exist, hybrid stars are probably very rare in the universe.